trawat87/book/chapters/in/aws-auroradb.md

 ## How to provision Aurora database

-:o: this section has lots of incomplete sentences that should be completed

 This section will help with steps to be followed to provision a database using AWS Aurora service.